sneshyba/pypchem/README.md

 	ns=studentname
  	sudo useradd $ns -m; echo "$ns:$ns" | sudo chpasswd

+The above lines that add a student to the system *and* to nbgrader can be streamlined with the following:

+	ns=student1
+  	sudo useradd $ns -m; echo "$ns:$ns" | sudo chpasswd
+	nbgrader db student add $ns
+	nbgrader db student list

 Then, after logging on (e.g., as student1), it's good to get rid of unwanted nbgrader options,